What Is AI Test Generation?

 Shiplight AI Team

-Updated on April 1, 2026
+Updated on May 16, 2026

 Shiplight AI Team

-Updated on April 1, 2026
+Updated on May 16, 2026

 AI test generation is the process of using artificial intelligence, typically large language models (LLMs), to automatically create functional tests from high-level inputs.
 Those inputs can be natural language descriptions ("verify that a user can sign up and receive a confirmation email"), product requirement documents (PRDs), user stories, or even live application exploration where the AI navigates the app and generates tests from what it observes.
+Unlike traditional test authoring, where an engineer manually writes code targeting specific selectors and assertions, AI test generation operates at the intent level.
+The engineer describes what should be tested, and the AI determines how to test it: which pages to visit, which elements to interact with, and what outcomes to verify.
+This shift from "how" to "what" fundamentally changes who can create tests and how quickly test suites can grow.

 Modern AI test generation systems follow a pipeline that transforms intent into executable tests.